-- Develop a 'learning culture' that promotes fairness and trust, and values the contribution of all. - 22 Recognise and demonstrate equality and diversity in our workforce and across our activities. - Backtrian Backtrian Contract Backtrian Backtri - 4 Provide high quality learning outcomes for our workforce. - Promote the health, wellbeing and fitness of our staff. - O6 Support and develop ways of working that are flexible and adaptable to changing needs/demands.
+- Develop a 'learning culture' that promotes fairness and trust, and values the contribution of all. - Recognise and demonstrate equality and diversity in our workforce and across our activities. - Encourage and promote effective leadership and management at all levels of our organisation. - Provide high quality learning outcomes for our workforce. - Promote the health, wellbeing and fitness of our staff. - Support and develop ways of working that are flexible and adaptable to changing needs/demands.